optimal-system/Pico-Web-Server/README.md

 - read data files in csv to select the config
 - keep all the text of the index.html in a data file for easy maintenance and translation

-All html files should be in a subdirectory called 'templates'.
-How do you do it in Github ?